-Version 1.6 ©Alex Fung, March 2006.
+Version 1.9 ©Alex Fung, August 2020.

-Up-to-date version available at my Games page and The Spoiler Centre.
+Up-to-date version available at my Games page.

 Please consult the Copyright Notice and the Licence Agreement before reading this walkthrough.

 If you like this walkthrough, consider sending me a donation!

 In this walkthrough, you can follow three different approaches (OP, LH and OPLH).
 Refer to this section for explanations.

 This mission uses a version number (starting with 1.0) independent of the main document.

 After the easiest mission in the whole game, you are now facing the longest and most difficult one.
 I am a slow player, but you can expect to spend a very long time on this mission.
 Look at the statistics to find out how much time you spent on the previous missions: add them together and divide by two — that is roughly the time you will spend in RTC!
 However since you are following my walkthrough, you will probably need only half as much time as without.

 At several places, additional information is available as tool tips.
 Usually they are the books and scrolls you can read.
 Move the mouse on the words looking like theseInformation will appear as tooltips like this to see them.
 Most scrolls in this mission are worth reading, so do not pass on them.